kaldius/carousell_scraper/readme.md

     - [x] global variable to store current query to use the other functions
     - [x] make `/switch` command to switch to other tracked items
 - [ ] Check for diffs at each new scrape and automatically push them to user
-    - [ ] add command to subscribe/unsubscribe to this
+    - [ ] add command to subscribe/unsubscribe to this per search
-- [ ] notifications when new listings are added
+    - [x] notifications when new listings are added
+    - [ ] set criteria (like < $10) for notifications
 - [ ] add error callback
+- [ ] add ability to delete searches
+- [ ] ctl+c raises an exception, still don't know how to prevent it.
+At least it doesn't affect use for now.

 Todo(scraper side):
 - [x] maintain list of tracked search terms
-- [ ] scheduled scraping
+- [x] scheduled scraping
-- [ ] diffs between scrapes
+- [x] diffs between scrapes
-    - [ ] how to see diffs? since the age of the item changes with each scrape.
+    - [x] how to see diffs? since the age of the item changes with each scrape.
 Look for items with age < scraping interval?
 - [ ] store user bookmarks or already viewed listings